 HIPAA is enforced by the Office for Civil Rights (OCR), which operates under the U.S. Department of Health and Human Services (HHS), responsible for ensuring compliance with HIPAA’s privacy, security, and breach notification regulations to safeguard the confidentiality and integrity of protected health information (PHI) within the healthcare industry.
 The OCR is responsible for ensuring compliance with the HIPAA Privacy, HIPAA Security, and HIPAA Breach Notification Rules.
 HIPAA placed a number of strict requirements on healthcare providers, health plans, healthcare clearinghouses, and business associates of HIPAA-covered entities in order to safeguard the PHI of patients.
 The Enforcement Final Rule of 2006 granted OCR the ability to issue financial penalties (or action plans) to CEs that fail to ensure HIPAA compliance in their organization.

-Other organisations also have the power to enforce HIPAA in certain circumstances.
+Other organizations also have the power to enforce HIPAA in certain circumstances.
 The incorporation of the Health Information Technology for Economic and Clinical Health (HITECH) Act into HIPAA in 2009 granted state attorneys general the power to enforce HIPAA Rules.
 The Food and Drug Administration can enforce HIPAA in situations involving medical devices.

 HIPAA enforcers can levy significant financial penalties against healthcare providers, health plans, healthcare clearinghouses that they find in violating HIPAA’s Rules.
-The OCR also has the power to prosecute the business associates of these organisations if they are HIPAA non-compliant.
+The OCR also has the power to prosecute the business associates of these organizations if they are HIPAA non-compliant.